-

 Note the second post which reads “Gotta feeling this is going to get out of control”.

-Actual Yik Yak Feed When we click on that particular post we get this map – apparently whomever posted that comment was inside Vestavia Hills High School at the time
+When we click on that particular post we get a map – apparently whomever posted that comment was inside Vestavia Hills High School at the time

-When you click on one of the posts in the screen above you will see that it was posted by someone at Vestavia High School If we zoom in slightly we will know exactly the spot where the user was standing inside of the building when that post was uploaded to Yik Yak
+By zooming in slightly we will know exactly the spot where the user was standing inside of the building when that post was uploaded to Yik Yak

-Exact location in the building Biggest Concerns with Yik Yak
+Biggest Concerns with Yik Yak

 Anonymity: This is the same issue with Ask.fm.
 Anonymity makes bullies feel brave.
 We can expect to hear a lot more about this app in conjunction with cyberbullying issues.